13 Easy Recipes for Onam Sadhya – Onam Sadya Recipes

 • Sambar (the next course)

-• Pulissery (the final savoury course)
+• Pulissery (the final savory course)

 • Ada Pradhaman (and finally, the sweet course is served.
-Again, typically, there are two varieties of payasam served – one milk-based and one made of homemade rice flakes/ ada, jaggery and fresh coconut milk)
+Again, typically, there are two varieties of payasam served – one milk-based and one made of homemade rice flakes/ ada, jaggery, and fresh coconut milk)

 And yes, eat as much as you like of the dishes that have already been served, and, of course, take as much rice as you need.